mojaie/MolecularGraph.jl_notebook/notebook/gettingStarted.md

  ## Show atom indices

-- `drawsvg` method is a convenient method that generates `SvgCanvas` object, calls `draw2d!` to set molecule components, and then calls `tosvg` to finalize SVG image.
+- `drawsvg` is a convenient method that generates `SvgCanvas` object, calls `draw2d!` to set molecule components and then calls `tosvg` to finalize SVG image.
 - `drawatomindex!` adds atom index to the molecular image canvas.
 -  '!' of `draw2d!` and `drawatomindex!` is a Julia language convention which means the function is destructive.
 In this case, `draw2d!` modifies `SvgCanvas` by adding molecule drawing settings and components.
 - The default atom indices are the same order as the atom record in SDFile.